KDE/print-manager/README.md

 * Device discovery and grouping
 * Recommended driver discovery

-While not required it is recommended that this component is installed for print-manager to provide the best results.
+Print Manager requires that the system-config-printer-dbus-service package is installed.
+It may be that some platforms/distributions will need to install the complete system-config-printer package if system-config-printer-dbus-service is not packaged separately.

+Another useful external package (not required) is [IPP-USB](https://github.com/OpenPrinting/ipp-usb).
+IPP-USB is a mechanism that allows USB connected printers to be discovered and configured with IPP Driverless tools.
+USB printers that support IPP but for whatever reason, do not support a network interface can usually be configured using IPP-USB.

+Of note, if a printer is not discovered on the network or with a USB connection and it does not support IPP, then the printer will have to be configured manually with Print Manager.

 ## General

 For Plasma6, the KCM will provide the primary means to add/configure printers and printer groups.
 In addition, some of the basic CUPS print server options can be configured.
 There are some limitations to KCM add-printer features that mirror the legacy apps:

-* No support for Windows printers using samba
+* Limited support for Windows printers using samba
-* No support for auto print queue identification for older connection schemes (LPD/SOCKET)
+* Limited support for auto print queue identification for older connection schemes (LPD/SOCKET)

-While the add-printer app is available, the KCM is the primary means to add printers and printer groups and provides no direct access to the add-printer app.
+While the legacy `kde-add-printer` app is available, the KCM is the primary means to add printers and printer groups and provides no direct access to the add-printer app.

-The KCM is also missing the following features that are present in the configure-printer app:
+The KCM also depends on the following features that are present in the legacy `configure-printer` app:

 * Media settings (paper size, mode, type, quality, etc)
 * Banners, Policies and Allowed Users

-These features are available via the configure-printer app, accessed from the KCM and the plasmoid as a configure option.
+These features are available via the `configure-printer` app, accessed from the KCM and the plasmoid as a configure action.
 In a future release, these features will be integrated with the KCM.

-The kde-print-queue legacy app is provided as the primary means to manage established print job queues.
+The legacy `kde-print-queue` app is provided as the primary means to manage configured printer job queues.
 It remains directly accessible from both the KCM and the plasmoid.

 ## Building